pra-navi/tp/docs/UserGuide.md

 Ready to plan your events effortlessly?
 **CoordiMate is here to support your success!**

 This comprehensive user guide contains all the information you need to get started with CoordiMate.

-- If you're a **new user**, head to our [Quick Start](#quick-start) section for a smooth initiation.
-- For **returning users** needing a quick refresher, our [Command Summary](#command-summary) section will be your handy guide.

 ## Using This Guide